Summary

 The simple fact is I view this positively.
 MAA has a relatively high current yield compared to the broader market and the company has shown a willingness to raise it over time - including very recently.
 I see this as another supporting factor for owning this REIT.

 Another key reason for liking MAA has to do with where its properties are located.
-I won't go in to a ton of detail here because this is something I have emphasized over the years of covering the company.
+I won't go into a ton of detail here because this is something I have emphasized over the years of covering the company.
 But the fact is it bears repeating again because it continues to be relevant.

 The reality is MAA is located primarily in the Mid-Atlantic, Southeast, and Southwest regions of the country.
 These are fast growing areas for a number of reasons - climate, favorable taxes, job opportunities, etc. In particular these regions are increasingly popular with white-collar, younger professionals.
 This is a key demographic for companies offering luxury-style apartments that cater to those who can afford above-average rents.
 To put this dynamic in perspective, consider that the markets MAA serve are growing markedly faster than the national average:

 The takeaway for me is that if there is stronger growth, it supports higher occupancy rates and, by extension, the opportunity for higher rents.
-This has been playing out across the country and fits in to MAA's hands.
+This has been playing out across the country and fits into MAA's hands.
 In fact, it clearly illustrates why the turnover rate at MAA-owned properties has been falling consistently over time.
 It has recently touched a multi-year low:

 With growing populations and an already low (historically speaking) turnover rate, MAA is in a good position.
 This tells me higher rents will be offered and paid, boding well for investors in the company.